-Papercuts Comics Festival is a celebration of comics and graphic novels over five days in September 2019 in Adelaide, South Australia.
+Papercuts Comics Festival is a celebration of comics and graphic novels in Adelaide, South Australia.
+It was first held in September 2019 and will return in September 2021.
 It aims to promote awareness of comics and graphic novels as an artistic and literary medium, showcase members of the local creative community, connect creators with one another, and help creators reach new audiences.

 Papercuts was born of a passion not only for comics but for Adelaide.
 The festival co-directors aim to create an event that celebrates Adelaide’s cultural reputation and develops partnerships among the creative community.
 We know that Adelaide has a rich and diverse community of practising comics professionals, emerging creators and keen amateurs.
 Adelaide also has a strong history of arts and writers festivals.
 Just as comics bring both art and writing together, Papercuts Comics Festival aims to create connections between those who love comics and new audiences who don’t yet know that they do.

 The festival consists of five events over five consecutive days.
 These events have been carefully designed to showcase many different facets of what comics can offer and to appeal to readers, writers and artists alike.
 Additionally, all events are free entry to the public as part of our mission to promote comics to new audiences and remove barriers to entry.

 Papercuts events take place at several different venues.
 All venues are non-smoking and wheelchair accessible.

 The Papercuts Comics Festival co-directors are Georgina Chadderton and Owen Heitmann.
 Since 2013, they have jointly co-organised Comics with Friends and Strangers, a monthly meeting for current and aspiring comic creators.
 Georgina also co-organised the zine fair Zina Warrior Print Fest in 2017 and 2020.

 Georgina ChaddertonFestival Co-Director